|1. Grave:||Cement House Cemetery||XVIII. D. 1-16.|

 Awards & Titles:

-Family :Son of Edward Sugden Knowles and Frances Mary Knowles, of Rawdon, Leeds; husband of Viva Brabazon Knowles, of Whitehill Chase, Bordon, Hants.
+Family :Born at Sandgate in Queensland, son of Edward Sugden Knowles and Frances Mary Knowles, later of Rawdon, Leeds.
+Husband of Viva Brabazon Knowles, of Whitehill Chase, Bordon, Hampshire.

 - The First World War 1914-1918, World-wide.